jksprattler/jennas-runbooks/Azure/azure-tf-ad-rbac.md

 # Azure AD & RBAC with Terraform

-_Last updated: September 10, 2022_
+_Last updated: September 11, 2022_

 ## Overview

-The purpose of this runbook is to demonstrate a potential approach to managing Azure AD users/groups and Role-Based Access Control (RBAC) following a declarative model by using Terraform and GitHub Actions CI/CD Workflows.
-Both the [Azure AD](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs) and [Azure RM](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs) Terraform providers will be used to implement IAM as code which will allow for automated provisioning of users, groups and role assignments.
-The principal of least privilege will be followed in delegation of both Azure AD manually through the Portal UI and Azure RBAC assignments programmatically through Terraform.
-Users will be assigned to AD Groups dynamically based on department (ie Art, Engineering).
-A conditional access policy will be created to demonstrate Multi-factor authentication (MFA) based on dynamic group assignment.
-An Azure Service Principal will be used to perform the automated GitHub Actions workflow jobs generating terraform output based on code commits.
+The purpose of this runbook is to demonstrate a potential approach to managing Azure AD users/groups and Role-Based Access Control (RBAC) by following Terraform's declarative model with automated checkouts using GitHub Actions CI/CD Workflows.
+Both the [Azure AD](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs) and [Azure RM](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs) Terraform providers will be used to implement Identity & Access Management as code which will allow for automated provisioning of users, groups, custom role definitions, role assignments and conditional access policies.
+The principal of least privilege will be followed in delegation of both Azure AD and Azure RBAC assignments.
+The procedure will use a combination of AZ CLI, Terraform, python scripts and Azure Portal UI.
+Users will be assigned to AD Groups dynamically based on their department (ie Art, Engineering).
+A conditional access policy will be created to demonstrate Multi-factor authentication (MFA) enforcement based on dynamic group assignment.
+An Azure Service Principal (SPN) will be used to perform the automated GitHub Actions workflow jobs based on code commits generating terraform checks and plan output.
 Finally, Azure AD self-service password reset (SSPR) will be enabled for all users.

 ### Azure AD & RBAC Topics Covered: